ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 2 line 2 polygon 2 LINESTRING (2.166667 1.5, 2... line 2-polygon 2
 ```

 As you can see in Figure \@ref(fig:lines-polygons-int) below, each instance of the intersections of the line and polygons become an observation (line 2-polygon 1 and line 2-polygon 2).
 Note also that the part of the line that did not intersect is cut out and does not remain in the returned `sf`.^[See Chapter 1, Demonstration 3 for an example of lines-polygons intersection in an economic study.]
+This feature can be useful as you can see in Demonstration 4 (Chapter \@ref(fig: ))

 ```r